 - already hold a temporary New Zealand visa

 If you’re not a New Zealand citizen or resident you legally must get approval from Immigration New Zealand before travelling to New Zealand.

 There are also exceptions for some vessels.
 These include cargo ships, fishing vessels unloading catch and ships coming from Antarctica.

 There are exceptions for people who can travel to New Zealand under a quarantine-free travel arrangement.
-Currently, people from the Cook Islands can undertake quarantine-free travel to New Zealand.
+Currently, people from the Cook Islands and Niue can travel quarantine-free to New Zealand.